Dronecode/utm-adapter/spec/On_tactical_air_risk_mitigation.md

 ## TL;DR - The very short version

-Remote pilots, or autonomous UAS control systems, are responsible for assessing traffic information, and deciding upon taking evasive action, or not.
+1. Remote pilots, or autonomous UAS control systems, are responsible for assessing traffic information, and deciding upon taking evasive action, or not.

-Aircraft operators are responsible for broadcasting position reports.
+2. Aircraft operators are responsible for broadcasting position reports.

-UTM service providers are responsible for picking up those position reports, and for dispatching relevant information to concerned parties without undue delay, while preserving the integrity of the information.
+3. UTM service providers are responsible for picking up those position reports, and for dispatching relevant information to concerned parties without undue delay, while preserving the integrity of the information.

+**Caveat:**
+The above is only applicable in designated volumes of airspace.
+Points 2. and 3. do not apply in general.

 ## The short version